Alison Sudol: 2007–2013: Music releases

 On October 31, 2011, Sudol stated via Twitter that the band was mastering their new record.
 Several songs, including "Avalanches" and "Riversong", were confirmed during her appearance at the Sundance Film Festival.
 In the March 2012 issue of Lucky magazine, she revealed the third album's title, Pines.
 Previously scheduled for release in September 2012, its release date was pushed back to October 9.
 Along with Pines, Sudol released an animated short film and a companion book illustrated by Jen Lobo.
 In September 2012, A Fine Frenzy was featured in a campaign called "30 Songs / 30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.
 Afterwards, Sudol stated that she would no longer perform as A Fine Frenzy, although she continues to write songs: "I put A Fine Frenzy to bed".

-For Season 1 of the television series Transparent, Sudol and fellow cast member Clementine Creevy recorded a cover of Jim Croce's song "Operator (That's Not The Way It Feels)" under the band name Glitterish.
-A full version of the song was included on the Transparent soundtrack album released in December 2014.

 2014–present: Acting and return to music

 In 2014, Sudol focused on her acting career.
 She starred as Kaya in the recurring cast of the first season of the Amazon Video series Transparent, as a singer and love interest of Jay Duplass' character Josh.
+Sudol and fellow cast member Clementine Creevy recorded a cover of Jim Croce's song "Operator (That's Not The Way It Feels)" under the band name Glitterish.
+A full version of the song was included on the Transparent soundtrack album released in December 2014.
 She also starred in the television series Dig as the archeologist Emma Wilson.
 Elle named Sudol one of "The 7 Most Exciting Newcomers on TV this Season" in January 2015.

 In 2016, Sudol co-starred in the film Fantastic Beasts and Where to Find Them, the first in a series of five Harry Potter prequel films written by J. K. Rowling.
 Sudol plays Queenie Goldstein, the younger sister of Tina (Katherine Waterston).
 The film, set in New York 65 years before Harry Potter's story starts, is based on the Hogwarts textbook of the same name, and follows the adventures of its author, "magizoologist" Newt Scamander (played by Eddie Redmayne).
 Sudol reprised the role in the sequels Fantastic Beasts: The Crimes of Grindelwald and Fantastic Beasts: The Secrets of Dumbledore.
 After a hiatus from music, on November 24, 2017, Sudol released the single "Enough Honey" under her own name.
 In 2018 and 2019, she released two EPs titled Moon and Moonlite, respectively, and went on a short tour of shows to promote both.
 Sudol began to release music again throughout 2022, including the singles ″Peaches″ and ″Meteor Shower″.
-On July 8th, 2022, she announced her debut album under her own name entitled Still Come the Night, set for release on September 30.
+On July 8, 2022, she announced her debut album under her own name entitled Still Come the Night, set for release on September 30.
 The album was released to positive reviews.